waynesutton/better-todo/README.md

   - Full-page notes can be moved to projects and appear under project folders in sidebar
   - Note count badges show on project folders when they contain full-page notes
 - **Auto-grouped months** - completed months automatically group into collapsible sections
-  - Named by month and year (e.g., "January 2025")
+  - Named by month and year (e.g., "November 2025")
   - Only displays after a full month has passed
   - Archive, unarchive, and delete month groups
 - **Three-dot menu** next to dates with options to: